• Skip to primary navigation

 Prepare Chili:

-• Break up the ground beef into a cast iron Dutch oven or heavy stock pot.
+• Break up the ground beef into a cast iron Dutch oven.
 Pour in 2 cups of beef broth.

-Bring to a simmer over medium heat, stirring and breaking up the ground beef into fine pieces as it cooks.
+Simmer and break up the ground beef into fine pieces as it cooks.

 Drain cooked beef in a colander to remove some of the fat.
 DO NOT RINSE.